edenlabllc/rmk/docs/index.md

 ## Overview

 **RMK** stands for "**R**educed **M**anagement for **K**ubernetes".

-The main goal of the [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool is to simplify (**"reduce"**) the management of Kubernetes clusters and releases, serving as a "Swiss knife" for daily CI/CD and DevOps tasks while allowing efficient control with a minimal set of CLI commands.
+The main goal of the [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool is to simplify (**reduce**) the management of Kubernetes clusters and releases, serving as a "Swiss knife" for daily CI/CD and DevOps tasks while allowing **efficient control** with a minimal set of CLI commands.

-RMK serves as a wrapper for various popular CI/CD and DevOps CLI tools, including:
+RMK serves as a **wrapper** for various popular CI/CD and DevOps CLI tools, including:

 - [Helmfile](https://helmfile.readthedocs.io/en/latest/)
 - [Helm](https://helm.sh/)